jhroemer/jhroemer.github.io/README.md

 # My personal website

-This site is still under construction, and is supposed to replace the docusaurus page currently hosted at www.jensroemer.com
+This repository contains all the code for my personal website, hosted at www.jensroemer.com.

 ## Commands